Adamouze/Loan_Process_Microservices/README.md

 - Use Docker for containerization and Docker Compose for orchestration.
 - Implement clean and scalable service boundaries to respect **single responsibility** principle

+---

 ## Architecture (Microservices & Responsibilities)

 Each major functionality from the scenario is assigned to a dedicated service:

 ### 1. **Customer Service (REST)** ADAM
-- Handles customer loan requests (ID, personal info, loan type, amount, description).
+- Handles customer loan requests (ID, personal info, loan type, amount, description, etc...).
 - Validates the maximum allowed loan amount.
 - Coordinates the loan process by calling other services.
 - **Reason for REST:** Public-facing service with standard HTTP operations and high accessibility.